Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for Integrative Nutrition.

 Throw all the ingredients in a slow cooker and set it at low temperature for 6–8 hours.

-How Much Food to Should You Feed Your Dog?
+How Much Food Should You Feed Your Dog?

 If you're not sure about your dog's appropriate feeding portion, refer to the easy guideline below.
 You can follow one of the two guidelines.

-1. The rule of thumb is to feed them about 2-3% of their total body weight for most dogs.
+1. The rule of thumb is to feed them about two to three percent of their total body weight for most dogs.
 Puppies may need a bit more since they are in their critical growth and developmental stage.
 Older or inactive dogs may require less amount.
 To calculate, multiply his weight, in pounds, by 16 to get his total body weight in ounces.
-Feed him 2-3% of that weight, daily.
-For example, my Pit bull weighs 60 pounds.
+Feed him two to three percent of that weight, daily.
+For example, my pit bull weighs 60 pounds.

 - 960 oz. x .02 = 19.2 oz. (total daily minimum food weight)

 - 960 oz. x .03 = 28.8 oz. (total daily maximum food weight)

 You may choose to divide your dog's daily food into two feedings, or you may want to stick with one daily meal.